formkiq/docs.formkiq.com/docs/pro-and-enterprise/enhanced-fulltext-document-search.md

 ## API

-The Advanced Document Search Module adds several new endpoints, including the following API endpoint to the Documents section of the API:
+The Enhanced Fulltext Document Search Module adds several new endpoints, including the following API endpoint to the Documents section of the API:

 * `PUT /documents/{documentId}/fulltext` - Replaces the specified document's fulltext metadata for OpenSearch (if exists)